ah-haqqdod/T-ARP/src/t_arp/readme.md

 ### t-product (`@`)

-The `@` operator computes the **t-product** — the canonical matrix product for tubal matrices, defined via face-wise multiplication of the Fourier-domain frontal slices.
+The `@` operator computes the **t-product** defined via face-wise multiplication of the Fourier-domain frontal slices.

 ```python
 key = jax.random.PRNGKey(0)